ELT consultant Vanessa Reis Esteves shows us how interactive games and performance can help students learn English in a natural, stress-free manner.

-When children play games that involve physical actions or movement, children are led to develop their physical coordination or psychomotor skills as they play a game.
-All in all, regardless of the nature of the game, games and play help to develop children’s concentration and memory skills.
-Carol Read considers that games can provide a sturdy bridge between the home and school environment.
+When children play games that involve physical actions or movement, they are led to develop their physical coordination or psychomotor skills too.
+All in all, regardless of the nature of the game, games and play help develop children’s concentration and memory skills.
+Carol Read, who is a specialist in primary English language teaching, considers that games can provide a sturdy bridge between the home and school environment.
 In the case of the EFL classroom Read stresses that, “through games and directed play (as opposed to free play), children can be given initial opportunities to recognise and respond to language non-verbally.
 They can also produce chunks of language, in contexts which require enjoyable repetition, and which draw them into using English in a natural and spontaneous way.”
 Thus, games and directed play are inevitably essential tools in any teacher’s toolkit.

-Playing with vocabulary
+1. Playing with vocabulary

 Kim’s game: Display the flashcards on the board.
 Point to and drill each word in the order they appear on the board.
 Remember to repeat the previous words before you drill a new word.
 When the children know the words, gradually turn a flashcard over.
 Repeat the memory drilling exercise until all the flashcards have been turned over and the children can remember the words by heart.

 Spin the bottle: Get the children to sit in a circle.
 Place the flashcards on the floor in a circle in the centre.
 Place a bottle in the centre of the flash cards.
 Spin the bottle and get the children to say the word that the bottle top is pointing to.
 Invite a child to come up and continue the game until each child has had a go.

 Over and under: Prepare two sets of flashcards.
-Divide and line the children in two teams.
+Divide and line the children into two teams.
 Give the child in front a flashcard.
 The child has to say the word and pass the flashcard over his/her head to the next child without turning back.
 The next child says the word and passes the flashcard through his/her legs to the next child.
 Repeat until the last child gets the flashcard.
 This child has to run up to you and say the word correctly and then go back to the front of the line.
 The first child to correctly say the word gets a point.
 The team with the highest number of points wins.

-b.
-The Vocabulary fly squatter game:
+The Vocabulary fly swatter game